-The EOP provides a framework for emergency management and includes management staff and employees, federal, state and city governments, tribal governments, partner agencies, special districts, and school districts that serve residents, and private and volunteer organizations involved in emergencies.
-This plan provides the structure for activation and use of the EOC during incidents.
-RCOoA is one of several County departments designated under the Operations unit.
-This unit is responsible for providing basic human needs and relocation of those in need, along with specific services targeted to older adults and individuals with disabilities.
-RCOoA's Disaster Response Coordinator is responsible for executing the activation of RCOoA's Disaster Plan's policies and procedures, following an agency emergency/disaster or an official activation by the Emergency Operations Center.
+RCOoA is one of several County departments designated under the Care and Shelter Operations unit.
+This unit is responsible for providing basic human needs and relocation of those in need, along with specific services targeted to the older adults and individuals with disabilities.
+RCOoA's Disaster Response Coordinator is responsible to execute activation of RCOoA's Disaster Plan's policies and procedures, following an agency emergency/disaster or an official activation by the Emergency Operations Center.
 In the absence of the Disaster Response Coordinator, the designated alternate or the Director shall execute activation.
-In the absence of all three persons, the highest-level supervisor available is authorized to execute the activation of these policies and procedures. execute activation of these policies and procedures.
+In the absence of all three persons, the highest-level supervisor available is authorized to execute activation of these policies and procedures.

 In the event the emergency occurs during non-working hours, staff will report to the nearest operating RCOoA site and assume normal operating duties unless assigned to a designated Reception and Care site or shelter.
 Information and Assistance staff have been provided with written emergency procedures on how to provide services during and after a disaster.
 Earthquake and fire evacuation procedures occur twice a year as required by Riverside County Safety.
 In addition, the Disaster Response Coordinator participates in the Riverside County Operations Committee meetings and quarterly with Riverside County Public Health, Bioterrorism Branch, Riverside County Environmental Health, Riverside County Office of Emergency Services, and Riverside County Emergency Medical Services Agency.